Magnetic structure of coronal dark halos: Results

 which is small compared to the mean values measured for the intensities.

 The relative mean intensities for the dark halos are clearly much lower and stay below 0.7 at all times.
 As described above, the relative mean intensities in the brighter region initially drop from a higher than QS values to approximately the QS value and remain relatively constant at greater distances to the AR centre.
-At all distances there is a difference of at least 0.3 times the QS intensity between the dark halo and the brighter areas in-between.
+At all distances there is a difference of at least 0.3 times the QS intensity between the dark halo and the brighter areas in between the individual patches.
+While this difference is formally a consequence of defining the regions via an intensity threshold, it also reflects the intrinsic darkness of the dark halo patches themselves.